-Infertility is usually defined as the inability to become pregnant after one year of vaginal intercourse without birth control.
+Infertility is usually defined as the inability to become pregnant after 1 year of vaginal intercourse without birth control.
 Without contraception, frequent intercourse results in pregnancy for 50% of couples within 3 months, 75% of couples within 6 months, and 90% of couples within 1 year.

-People shouldn't assume that they or their partners are infertile until they've tried and failed to conceive for at least 6 months if the female partner is 35 years or older, or for at least one year if the female partner is less than 35 years of age.
+People shouldn't assume that they or their partners are infertile until they've tried and failed to conceive for at least 6 months if the female partner is 35 years or older, or for at least 1 year if the female partner is less than 35 years of age.
 If you are still unable to get pregnant after this time, check with your doctor.
 You may want to see your doctor after 6 months of trying to get pregnant if the female partner has an irregular menstrual cycle or known reproductive abnormalities, or if the male partner is known to have fertility issues.
 Fortunately, it's not uncommon for couples to suddenly conceive a child after years of trying unsuccessfully without treatment.

 Infertility in both women and men can be caused by a variety of medical conditions and problems.